STEVE INSKEEP, HOST:

 JAMES ASHE: What's clearly going to play out on this - and it's playing out all over the country, including in state and local governments all over the country - is trying to pull back on the liability associated with paying out retirement benefits.

 GLINTON: Ashe says reduced pensions, retirements that start much later and higher healthcare costs for employees are likely to be the new picture for the friendly skies.
 Sonari Glinton, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.